Keijo | Carlton Hotel Singapore

 Introduction

 With an unwavering dedication to the finest ingredients and masterful craftsmanship, Keijo offers an intimate dining journey that fosters a deep connection between guests, the chef, and the art of sushi.
-Amidst beautifully refined interiors and a warm, welcoming ambience, we invite you to experience culinary traditions at its finest : where every moment is crafted to be unforgettable.
-Owner Joni Ong welcomed us all with open arms and her hospitality origins is highlighted when she shared the passion of her various Japanese concepts helmed by various Lead Chefs over the past decade.
+Amidst beautifully refined interiors and a warm, welcoming ambience, the double-tag team of the chef and server delivered an aura of superior hospitality and culinary care where we were taken on an experiential culinary journey, diced with tradition at its finest, where every moment is crafted to be unforgettable.
+On this occasion, Joni Ong welcomed us all with open arms and her hospitality origins is highlighted when she shared the passion of her various Japanese concepts helmed by various Lead Chefs in her modest group over the past decade.

 History and Tradition